-The Village is an older community with the single largest category is of the 2 person non-family households not having children at 42%, however when the family categories are added in total it shows that a total of 54% of the Village households have children.
+The Village is an older community with the most common household size being 2 person non-family not having children, making up 42%.
+However when the family categories are added in total it shows that a total of 54% of the Village households have children.